 Uncovering The History of Pattyn Products

-Among design collectors, Pattyn Products lamps are regarded as some of the finest examples of early 20th-century American modern design.
-Pattyn successfully crafted iconic lighting that bridges multiple styles, from Art Deco and Streamline Moderne to Mid-Century Modern.
+Among design collectors, Pattyn Products lamps are considered some of the finest examples of early 20th-century American modern design.
+The company successfully created iconic lighting that bridges multiple styles, from Art Deco and Streamline Moderne to Mid-Century Modern.

-Pattyn Products (Modern Products Corporation) was one of the most innovative manufacturing companies of the Machine Age during the 1930s and 1940s.
-Pattyn produced several renowned streamline moderne (and bauhaus influenced) lamps that now appear in many private and museum collections across the U.S. such as the Minneapolis Institute of Arts, Cooper Hewitt, Kirkland Museum of Fine and Decorative Art, MoMA, and Metropolitan Museum of Art.
+Pattyn Products (later Modern Products Corporation) was one of the most intriguing small manufacturers of the 1940s.
+The company produced several renowned Streamline Moderne and Bauhaus-influenced lamps, which now appear in private collections and prestigious museums across the U.S., including the Minneapolis Institute of Art, Cooper Hewitt, Kirkland Museum of Fine & Decorative Art, MoMA, and the Metropolitan Museum of Art.

-Pattyn Products Lamp model 310, Walter von Nessen - attributed (c1935-1940) - Pattyn Products.
+Pattyn Products Lamp model 310, (c1946) - Pattyn Products.
 Photo from collection of Author.

 Introduction

-Several lamp designs utilized an intriguing new way to diffuse and direct light through a series of discs and frosted glass.
+Several lamp designs utilized an intriguing and novel way to diffuse and direct light through a series of discs and frosted glass.
 This diffusion technique is very reminiscent of early designs by German-American designer Walter von Nessen, which appear in the August 1930 issue of House Beautiful (Nessen Studio 161).
 A close-up view of a similar lamp was featured in the August 1930 issue of House & Garden (Kahn 46).
-Many museums and researchers have attributed the Model 310 lamp design to Walter von Nessen under contract for Pattyn Products.
+Many museums and auction houses have attributed the model 310 lamp design to Walter von Nessen under contract for Pattyn Products.

 Walter von Nessen - Nessen Lighting.